45th Golden Raspberry Awards: Ceremony information

+In June 2025, when Dakota Johnson was a guest on the podcast Good Hang with Amy Poehler, she admitted that after receiving news of her Worst Actress win she contacted the Golden Raspberry Award Foundation asking for her award.
+Johnson also shared that she had to take to stride the negative reception of a project that became "a completely different script than what I [was] attached to" due to heavy studio interference, saying, "Like, what am I gonna do?
+Fucking cry about Madame Web?
+No. I'm gonna laugh."
+She also revealed that previous Worst Actress winner Sandra Bullock (for 2009's All About Steve) sent her a voice note, saying, "I heard you are in the Razzie Club and we should have brunch.
+We should have like a monthly brunch."

 Furthermore, this year contained the rare scenario of an actor appearing in both a Best Picture nominee (at the Academy Awards) and Worst Picture nominee, with Dennis Quaid appearing in both Reagan (Worst Picture) and The Substance (Best Picture).

-In response to his nomination for Worst Actor for Harold and the Purple Crayon, Zachary Levi posted on his Twitter account: "Some great actors have been nominated for Razzies.
+In response to his nomination for Worst Actor for Harold and the Purple Crayon, Zachary Levi posted on his X account: "Some great actors have been nominated for Razzies.
 I'll take it as a front-handed compliment."